no-bullshit journalist / pro-nonsense human

 politics / policy

+How world-class performance by a Chinese AI called Qwen is obviating the U.S. chip embargo (Rest of World).
 Why video game shops are organized labor’s beachhead in white-collar tech (Politico).
 Cops in Arkansas had sex with prostitutes on busts (New Republic).
 The NYPD brandished weapons of war when protestors demonstrated against police shootings (New Republic).
 How claims of innocence lead prisons to hold innocent inmates for decades (The Tyee).
 Tracing the watersheds a faulty oil pipeline threatens as it crosses Arkansas (Arkansas Times).
 Tracking the invasive northern snakehead fish through the Delta (Pacific Standard).
 Ranting about political sycophancy (Deadspin).
 Visiting a supervised drug-injection facility in Vancouver (Pacific Standard).
 Venezuelan ex-pats in Canada went to heroic lengths to vote in 2012 (New Republic).

 sports / games